ChocoCodes/automated-irrigation-system/README.md

 ## !!!
 DISCLAIMER !!!

-This project is provided as-is, and there is no guarantee that it will remain up-to-date.
+This project is provided as-is, and there is no guarantee that it will remain updated.
 Potential users are advised that:
 - The software may become outdated over time due to changes in technology or dependencies.
 - Replication of this project may require updates or modifications to maintain functionality.
 - The maintainers may not actively monitor or update this repository.

 Please consider these factors before using or replicating this project in your own environment.
-For any inquries regarding this project, please see [CONTACT](##Contact).
+For any inquries regarding this project, please see [CONTACT](## Contact).

 ## Description: